HOME

 Tuning-CALOHEE General Qualifications Reference Frameworks are now available for the short / associated degree and the first and second cycle degree – Bachelor and Master – and the doctorate.
 These frameworks are based on a ‘merger’ of the EQF for LLL and the Framework for Qualifications of the European Higher Education Area; not meant to compete or replace these, but as a state-of-the-art completion of the existing ones.

 To offer insight in the present state of affairs the Subject Area Qualifications Frameworks have been compared with existing degree programmes.
-The findings are presented in the report below.
+The findings of the CALOHEE Phase 2 project, involving Civil Engineering, History, Nursing, Physics and Teacher Education, are presented in the report below.

 Transnational Comparative Assessments

-The qualifications reference frameworks and assessment reference frameworks of five academic fields have been used to prepare assessment formats and actual test items to allow for measuring high level competences and skills.
+The qualifications reference frameworks and assessment reference frameworks of five academic fields have been used in the CALOHEE Phase 2 project to prepare assessment formats and actual test items to allow for measuring high level competences and skills.
 These are meant to be diagnostic, that is to identify the strength and weaknesses of present degree programmes and learning.
 The key conclusion: transnational comparative assessments are feasible and have added value, but are also complex to design to assure there is fair common ground regarding ‘what to test’.